sst/guide/_chapters/create-a-settings-page.md

 }
 ```

-You'll notice that we added another link in the navbar for the case a user is logged in.
+You'll notice that we added another link in the navbar that only displays when a user is logged in.

 Now if you head over to your app, you'll see a new **Settings** link at the top.
 Of course, the page is pretty empty right now.